psholtz/MIT-6.087/Section-2/exercise2-04.md

 Therefore, the variable c will contain 0.

-Interestingly, if we render the parentheses the other way, we still get the same answer:
+Interestingly, if we render the parentheses the other way, we still get the same answer.

+Specifically, x & MASK == MASK, that is, the register expression for x & MASK is:

+1111 1111 0000 0000

+and the bitwise AND combination of x & MASK and 0 will likewise evaluate to 0.